Posts

 Image

 Introduction One of the most important pre-execution activities in any construction project is measurement and quantity estimation of various inputs like materials, labor, and equipment.
 This process is generally known as taking out quantities or quantity takeoff.
 It is the basis of cost estimation, tendering, budgeting, and procurement of materials.
 Quantity measurements ensure that projects meet their budget criterion, are timely, and minimize waste.
 Understanding the methods of taking out quantities is important for the financial and technical success of construction projects by civil engineers, contractors, and quantity surveyors.
 The definition, importance, methods, and procedures concerning quantity take out for different types of construction works are discussed in this article.
 What is Quantity Takeoff in Construction?
-Quantity takeoff, also called "Taking out Quantities", is the process of measuring and listing all materials and work items required for a constructi...
+Quantity takeoff, also called "T aking out Quantities ", is the process of measuring and listing all materials and work items required for a construc...

 Difference Between Approximate and Detailed Estimation